 The broker Lloyd Rollins and his wife are on a trip, but the man persuades his wife to stop in Las Vegas for some time.
-Lloyd proceeds to heavy gambling, whereas his wife, Linda, decides to visit a casino in which she used to work.
+Lloyd proceeds to heavy gaming, whereas his wife, Linda, decides to visit a gaming hall in which she used to work.
 As the story unfolds, various problems are revealed.
 Dotted with plot-twists, The Las Vegas Story will engage all of your senses.

 Ocean’s 11, 1960

 The second movie in our list of the best movies filmed in Vegas is Ocean’s 11, the original version.
 While you are undoubtedly familiar with the newer version of this memorable movie, we thought you might want to watch the original version, too.
 And should you decide to watch it, we guarantee that you will not regret it.
 Featuring stars like Frank Sinatra, Ocean’s 11 is a Vegas-filmed classic like no other.

 15 years after the end of the WWII, a group of soldier friends decide to rob five Las Vegas establishments.
 However, the future step-father of one of the thieves finds out who robbed some of the most famous places in Las Vegas.
 The gang must find a way to disappear before getting caught, but will they?

 The Godfather Part II, 1974

 Many people say that the sequel is way better than the original, but we think that in order to understand the sequel, a person needs to watch the original.
 The movie has won a several Academy Awards, such as Best Picture, Best Director and even Best Supporting Actor.
 The movie has it all and if you have not watched it yet, then you definitely should.

 The Godfather is centred around the life of Vito Corleone, who becomes one of the most renown mafia bosses in New York.
 Meanwhile, one of his partners tries to expand the business into Las Vegas.